MiaoYuu/miaoyuu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a 4th year candidate in Information Systems at the Faculty of Business and Economics (IIM), the The University of Hong Kong.
+I am a 4th year Ph.D. candidate in Information Systems at the Faculty of Business and Economics (IIM), the The University of Hong Kong.
 My advisor is [Prof.Hailiang Chen](https://www.hkubs.hku.hk/people/hailiang-chen/).
 Broadly, I am interested in Artificial Intelligence (AI), digital platforms, and FinTech.
-Leveraging econometric models, field and online experiments, and advanced machine learning techniques, I strive to understand and enhance the well-being of stakeholders in the ever-evolving landscape of the future of work.
-I currently use design science methods and online experiments to study human-AI interactions in service contexts.
+Leveraging econometric models, field experiments, and advanced machine learning techniques, I strive to understand and enhance human-AI collaboration in the ever-evolving landscape of the future of work.
+Right now, I use design science methods and online experiments to study human-LLM interactions in service contexts.
+#
 Contact: miaoyu@connect.hku.hk